 For purposes of reference, courses are listed alphabetically by department.
 Each department description contains examples of objectives the department seeks to achieve through its educational program, a statement of the requirements of a major and a minor in that department, and a list and description of the courses offered.
-Courses numbered 200 and above are upper division.
+Courses numbered 200 - 499 are upper division.
 Courses numbered 100 to 199 are lower division.
+Graduate courses are numbered 500 and above.